Is There a Cost Premium for Passivhaus? What You Need to Know

 Cost Neutral

-However, it is well documented that experienced Passivhaus designers have managed to build Passivhaus buildings at no extra cost both in Germany, Austria, and the UK.
+However, it is well documented that experienced Passivhaus designers have managed to build Passivhaus buildings at no extra cost in Germany, Austria, and the UK.

 Local Data

-Passivhaus is an emerging market in Australia and currently there is little data assessing the relative costs difference between Passivhaus and standard construction.
-And the data that is available there is a large variation between builds, this is due to multiple reasons including the local climate to each of the builds.
+Passivhaus is an emerging market in Australia.
+And currently there is little data assessing the relative costs difference between Passivhaus and standard construction.
+With the data that is available, there is a large variation between builds.
+This is due to multiple reasons including the local climate to each of the builds.

 Sydney Cost Neutral